A spectacular day of fun for all ages!

 What to expect

-- Hands on activities for all ages like the City Nature Challenge bioblitz and pond ecology.
+- Hands on activities for all ages like the spring bees and butterflies bioblitz and aquatic life station.

-- Restoration plantings in the floodplain forest to restore the understory with fiddlehead ferns, trees, and other plants.
+- Restoration plantings in the floodplain forest to plant the understory with fiddlehead ferns, native trees, and other plants.

 - An open-mic with performances inspired by the natural world.